LeGend077/framework-docs/README.md

 **About:** This is CSS framework which changes the appearance of a site to Minecraft Bedrock UI(now with Java!) and supports all devices as it is responsive!
 You can't claim it yours but can use this on your website!

 **NPM Package**: [https://www.npmjs.com/package/minecraft-framework-css](https://www.npmjs.com/package/minecraft-framework-css). **Warning:** Always use the latest version of package!
-Latest Version: v1.1.6
+Latest Version: v1.1.6.
+If on the Npm Package Page V1.2.0 is written ignore that and use v1.1.6

 # Installation